-- 4.9 The consultation procedures to be followed on planning applications are laid down by Government regulation.5 It requires that all planning applications be subject to some form of publicity, consultation or notification before they are determined.
+- 4.9 The general consultation procedures to be followed on planning applications are laid down by Government regulation.
+It requires that all planning applications be subject to some form of publicity, consultation or notification before they are determined.
 This is set out in Figure 1.
 The results of any such consultation will be reported and taken into account in decisions made by and on behalf of the Council. - 4.10 Nearly all applications require neighbour notifications.
-This takes the form of a letter that is sent to all neighbours immediately abutting the site area and any neighbours that have made a written representation in connection with any application on the site in the previous three years.
+This takes the form of a letter that is sent by the Council to all neighbours immediately abutting the site area and any neighbours that have made a written representation in connection with any application on the site in the previous three years.
 The Council often goes beyond the statutory requirement and notifies properties opposite the site where the development would potentially have a wider impact.
 Such wider consultation is carried out at the discretion of the relevant planning officer. - 4.11 All methods of publicity, consultation and notification have a statutory time period of 21 days for the receipt of responses unless otherwise stated.
 21 days is the period recommended by Government to strike the right balance between timeliness of decisions and opportunity for comment.
-However with large scale applications such as Northstowe longer consultation periods have been given.
+However with